kherron13/330_project3/SRS.md

 ### 2.1 Product Perspective

 The product developed will provide a general/multipurpose productivity app for students that allow the user to simply take notes in different subjects, create study cards for tests, and study efficiently with the app’s productivity watch.
-This system is not a replacement of any existing systems, it is rather a system that provides students with the tools they need to succeed in one app.
+This system is not a replacement for any existing systems, it is rather a system that provides students with the tools they need to succeed in one app.
 The goal is to provide a system where students can get stuff done more efficiently.
 Rather than having to go through all the trouble of downloading 4 to 6 separate apps, users will save time by downloading only one app.
 This will also help with organization as users will have all their information and content under one app rather than scattered in different apps.

 ### 2.2 Product Functions